dschnare/directr/README.md

       description: "this is the top-level context"
     }

+Additionally, any string of the form `${propertyName}` will be recursively expanded to the property's value, using the merged context as the scope.

+    {
+      "directiveProcessors": {
+        "@@myDirective": {
+          "module": "./path/relative/to/directiveconfig.json",
+          "context": {
+            "someFileName": "${webroot}/somedir/out.js"
+          }
+        }
+      },
+      "context": {
+        "root": ".."
+        "webroot": "${root}/wwwroot"
+      }
+    }

+The resulting context object passed to the loaded processor module would be:

+    {
+      someFileName: "../wwwroot/somedir/out.js",
+      webroot: "../wwwroot"
+      root: ".."
+    }

 Directive processors are just modules that export a function with the following signature.